A top global university

 27 doctoral degrees

-Geographic Diversity: One-third Florida, one-third international, one-third the rest of the US
+Geographic Diversity: One-third Florida, one-third the rest of the United States, one-third international

 International Student Services: See fit.edu/isss.